roman-milk/roman-milk.github.io/bedding-the-babysitter.md

  If you like one of the above ideas, or have your own idea please leave me a note here...as I originally planned to have this be the happily ever after last part.

  Thanks for your support, comments and votes for this and every other story of mine.
-Report_Story #1